Homebrew (macOS)brew install speakeasy-api/homebrew-tap/speakeasy# Script Installation (macOS and Linux)curl -fsSL https://go.speakeasy.com/cli-install.sh | sh# Windows Installation# Using winget:winget install speakeasy# Using Chocolatey:choco install speakeasy

 speakeasy quickstart

-to validate, generate, compile, and set up your SDK.
-If successful, you’ll see a confirmation message along with details of the generated SDK:
+to validate, generate, compile, and set up the SDK.
+A confirmation message displays the generated SDK details upon successful completion:

-Finally, consider setting up your SDK on GitHub for a fully managed experience.
-See our GitHub setup guide here.
+Set up the SDK on GitHub for a fully managed experience.
+See the GitHub setup guide here.

 Traditional SDK Generation